Ultraviolet: Sterilization and disinfection

 Ultraviolet lamps are used to sterilize workspaces and tools used in biology laboratories and medical facilities.
 Commercially available low-pressure mercury-vapor lamps emit about 86% of their radiation at 254 nanometers (nm), with 265 nm being the peak germicidal effectiveness curve.
 UV at these germicidal wavelengths damage a microorganism's DNA/RNA so that it cannot reproduce, making it harmless, (even though the organism may not be killed).
 Since microorganisms can be shielded from ultraviolet rays in small cracks and other shaded areas, these lamps are used only as a supplement to other sterilization techniques.

-UV-C LEDs are relatively new to the commercial market and are gaining in popularity.
+UVC LEDs are relatively new to the commercial market and are gaining in popularity.
 Due to their monochromatic nature (±5 nm) these LEDs can target a specific wavelength needed for disinfection.
 This is especially important knowing that pathogens vary in their sensitivity to specific UV wavelengths.
 LEDs are mercury free, instant on/off, and have unlimited cycling throughout the day.

 Disinfection using UV radiation is commonly used in wastewater treatment applications and is finding an increased usage in municipal drinking water treatment.
 Many bottlers of spring water use UV disinfection equipment to sterilize their water.
 Solar water disinfection has been researched for cheaply treating contaminated water using natural sunlight.
-The UV-A irradiation and increased water temperature kill organisms in the water.
+The UVA irradiation and increased water temperature kill organisms in the water.

 Ultraviolet radiation is used in several food processes to kill unwanted microorganisms.
 UV can be used to pasteurize fruit juices by flowing the juice over a high-intensity ultraviolet source.
 The effectiveness of such a process depends on the UV absorbance of the juice.

-Pulsed light (PL) is a technique of killing microorganisms on surfaces using pulses of an intense broad spectrum, rich in UV-C between 200 and 280 nm.
+Pulsed light (PL) is a technique of killing microorganisms on surfaces using pulses of an intense broad spectrum, rich in UVC between 200 and 280 nm.
 Pulsed light works with xenon flash lamps that can produce flashes several times per second.
 Disinfection robots use pulsed UV.

+The antimicrobial effectiveness of filtered far-UVC (222 nm) light on a range of pathogens, including bacteria and fungi showed inhibition of pathogen growth, and since it has lesser harmful effects, it provides essential insights for reliable disinfection in healthcare settings, such as hospitals and long-term care homes.
+UVC has also been shown to be effective at degrading SARS-CoV-2 virus.